ClubExpressions/clubexpr-web/README.md

 Their `id` is the relevant `work-id`.

-With each `scholar-id` is associated the index of last expression passed in non interactive mode. `-666` means « the scholar finished the series successfuly ».
+With each `scholar-id` is associated the index of last expression passed in non interactive mode.

+ * `-666` means « the scholar finished the series successfuly ».
+ * `-1` means « the scholar aborted trying the first expr ».